zowe/docs-site/docs/user-guide/install-zos.md

 where:

-- _myHost_ is the host on which you installed the Zowe Node Server.
+- _myHost_ is the host on which you installed the Zowe Application Server.
 - _httpPort_ is the port number that is assigned to _node.http.port_ in `zluxserver.json`.
 - _httpsPort_ is the port number that is assigned to _node.https.port_ in `zluxserver.json`.
-  For example, if the Zowe Node Server runs on host _myhost_ and the port number that is assigned to _node.http.port_ is 12345, you specify `https://myhost:12345/ZLUX/plugins/com.rs.mvd/web/index.htm`.
+  For example, if the Zowe Application Server runs on host _myhost_ and the port number that is assigned to _node.http.port_ is 12345, you specify `https://myhost:12345/ZLUX/plugins/com.rs.mvd/web/index.htm`.

 ### Verifying explorer server installation